Mental Health Support (MHPSS) mission

 Our Mental Health Support (MHPSS) team on Lesvos offers help that is focused on the mental health of people on the run.
 By truly seeing people and being close, we want to contribute to compassion and human dignity.

-There is a great need for psychological support in RIC Mavrovouni, the refugee camp on Lesvos where we work.
+There is a great need for psychological support in Mavrovouni, the refugee camp on Lesvos where we work.
 Besides struggling with traumas, many people worry about their future; the long waiting and uncertainty lead to a lot of stress.
 In our clinic we see people with who suffer from panic attacks and suicidality almost every day.
-Our Mental Health Support (MHPSS) team, consisting of (voluntary) psychologists and nurses specialized in mental health care, offers various forms of support focused on increasing people’s mental capacity.
+Our Mental Health Support (MHPSS) team, consisting of (voluntary) psychologists, social workers and nurses specialized in mental health care, offers various forms of support focused on increasing people’s mental capacity.

 Support for adults